 BPS Head Start is funded to serve 624 children in Brevard County at any one time.
 However, as families come and go out of the program, we can serve others.
-The cumulative enrollment (total number of children served) was 552.
-The average monthly enrollment was 484 or 77.56% of the funded enrollment.
-Special education services were provided to 68 children with disabilities, 12.32 % of our cumulative enrollment, exceeding the Head Start Performance Standard requirement.
+The cumulative enrollment (total number of children served) was 626.
+The average monthly enrollment was 564 or 90.35% of the funded enrollment.
+Special education services were provided to 90 children with disabilities, 14.37 % of our cumulative enrollment, exceeding the Head Start Performance Standard requirement.

 Eligibility Type Percent of Families

-Below 100% 67.57%
+Below 100% 66.45%

-Public Assistance 6.88%
+Public Assistance 7.50%

-Foster Care 1.08%
+Foster Care .83%

-Homeless 4.71%
+Homeless 6.54%

-Over Income 9.96%
+Over Income 9.90%

-Income between 9.78%
+Income between 8.78%

 100% and 130%

 of the FPL

 Using community assessment data, outreach and recruitment occurred year-round throughout the service area with a focus on neighborhoods and locations where we are reaching families with the most need and were income eligible.
 Partnerships with our local homeless coalition and foster care agency as well as targeted outreach to homeless/transitional housing program managers ensured our program reached these specific populations of children.
-Due to COVID-19, many income eligible families made the choice to keep their children home.
-A Head Start at Home option was offered.
-In an effort to achieve full enrollment, our program served families who fell into the 100-130% income range.